Catholic High School (Baton Rouge, Louisiana): Academics

 Catholic High has been recognized as a National Blue Ribbon School by the United States Department of Education 6 times: 1989, 1993, 1998, 2003, 2014, and 2020.
+Catholic High School holds the record of the most blue ribbons in America.

 Athletics

 Catholic High athletics competes in the LHSAA.
 The Bears are currently in District 4-5A with the largest public schools in East Baton Rouge Parish, including Central, Scotlandville, Woodlawn and Zachary.

 Catholic High school offers many sports to its students including football, swimming, wrestling, lacrosse, soccer, bowling, power lifting, ultimate frisbee, baseball, basketball, cross country, golf, tennis, and track and field.

 Championships

 Catholic High has won a total of 113 State Championships across multiple sports, along with 92 State Runner-up titles and 426 District, Metro, or Regional titles.